cepthomas/ClipExplorer/README.md

 - Export style files as their component parts.
 - Export current selection(s) and channel(s) to a new midi file.
 Useful for snipping style patterns.
 - Some midi files with single instruments are sloppy with channel numbers so there are a couple of options for simple remapping.
 - Click on the settings icon to edit your options.
+Note that not all presented audio/midi options pertain to this application.
 - In the log view: C for clear, W for word wrap toggle.

 # Third Party